matt-sd-watson/spora/README.md

   -rp, --report         Generate a summary output report for the outbreaker run.
 Default: Not enabled -v, --version         Show the current outbreaker version then exit.
 ```

+## Documentation

+More detailed documentation for outbreaker usage and functionality can be found [here](docs/0-OVERVIEW.md)